itamadev/grafana-frc-scouting/README.md

 # grafana-frc-scouting

-An FRC Scouting solution using Grafana as a dashboard for strategy and scouting data
+An FRC Scouting low-code no-code solution for meaningful insights using Grafana as a dashboard for strategy and scouting

 ## Overview